 Copyright material may be used in reporting news (not simply provide entertainment) in a newspaper, magazine or similar periodical, or in a film, or by means of a broadcast.
 The author and title of the work must be acknowledged.

 Under this provision you can copy material to be used in judicial proceedings, reporting judicial proceedings or the giving of professional advice by a legal practitioner.
 The use of the material must genuinely be for the purpose of giving such advice, and must be “fair”.

 The fair dealing exceptions do not apply to multiple copying, publication, or communication of materials for educational purposes.
 Staff who wish to make copies of materials available to students should consult the Subject resources, and iLearn sections of the guide.

 There are exceptions to the exclusive rights enjoyed by owners of copyright in literary, dramatic and musical works.

 Copyright does not protect ideas but the material form in which ideas are expressed, described or put into effect eg. as a screenplay or drawing.
 For example the idea of making a film about Gallipoli is not protected by copyright but the screenplay for the film and the visual images and sounds in the film 'Gallipoli' are protected.

 This varies according to the type of material.
 Generally copyright in a work lasts from when it was created to 70 years after the year of the author's death or in the case of joint authors the death of the last joint author.

 The material you want to use may contain more than one work or type of material protected by copyright and as such the length of copyright for each type may vary.
-This is sometimes the case with motion picture films.

 When copyright has expired anyone can use the material without infringing copyright.
 Copyright cannot be renewed.